eedavidwu/LotteryCodec/README.md

 </p>

 ## 📣 Latest Updates
--  **[2025-06-28]** 📝 *Updated results with more mask ratio selections are updated in [results](https://github.com/eedavidwu/LotteryCodec/tree/master/results), which is also provided in the updated paper*
+-  **[2025-06-28]** 📝 *Updated results with more mask ratio selections are updated in [results](https://github.com/eedavidwu/LotteryCodec/tree/master/results), which is also provided in the updated paper.*
 -  **[2025-06-22]** 📝 *Resources, such as baseline implementations (VTM-19.1) with its datapoints are now updated on [resources](https://github.com/eedavidwu/LotteryCodec/blob/master/resource/README.md).*
 - **[2025-06-21]** 📝 *Detailed intermediate results are now released on [results](https://github.com/eedavidwu/LotteryCodec/tree/master/results).*
 - **[2025-06-01]** 🎉 *LotteryCodec has been accepted to **ICML 2025** as a **Spotlight**!*